Hyperspace (album): Hyperspace: A.I. Exploration

 In August 2020 Beck released a visual component of Hyperspace in collaboration with NASA JPL called Hyperspace: A.I.
 Exploration.
 The collaboration pairs each song in the album with a set of visuals to create an "interstellar journey combining publicly available NASA mission images, curated with assistance from NASA JPL, visualizations, animations and data with revolutionary Artificial Intelligence tech."
 The videos are produced by OSK Studios, who specialize in creative applications of artificial intelligence.

 Beck also announced a deluxe reissue of Hyperspace to accompany the collaboration.
 The limited edition vinyl includes two extra songs; a new version of "Dark Places" and an acoustic rendition of Chris Bell's "I Am the Cosmos".
-The vinyl also features new mixes of four songs, and a 24-page booklet containing the A.I. generated imagery and NASA data.
+The vinyl also features new mixes of most songs, and a 24-page booklet containing the A.I. generated imagery and NASA data.

 Marketing

 Prior to the release of the album, Beck and Capitol Records released four singles.
 "Saw Lightning", released April 15 was co-written by Beck and Pharrell Williams and also included vocals, drums and keyboard from Williams.
 Additionally the title Hyperspace was also revealed, a press release stating that the upcoming album would come out "at an as yet undetermined point in the space time continuum".
 The second single "Uneventful Days" was released October 17 alongside a music video directed by Dev Hynes.
-The single was well received, peaking at #1 on Billboard's US Adult Alternative Songs.
+The single was well received, peaking at No. 1 on Billboard's US Adult Alternative Songs.
 On November 7 "Dark Places" was released with a lyric video made by Eddie Obrand.
 "Everlasting Nothing", another song featuring Williams's writing and instrumentals, was released 14 November, a week before Hyperspaces release.

 Beck teased and announced the release of Hyperspace on social media in early October 2019.
 The album's release was accompanied by interviews with several publications.
 This included NME, a piece by The New Yorker and NPR.
 These interviews primarily focused on the collaboration on Hyperspace with Williams, and Beck's creative process.

 Following the release of the album, Beck headlined the Intersect festival in December 2019 along with Kacey Musgraves, Anderson .Paak and Foo Fighters.
 In February 2020 Beck announced a set of UK and European tour dates, taking place in June and July.
 In May 2020 these tour dates were cancelled due to the COVID-19 pandemic.
 The performances were rescheduled for June and July 2021, however in May 2021 a statement was released on Beck's Twitter account that the shows had been cancelled "due to continued coronavirus-related restrictions on public gatherings, and in the interest of public safety".
 Beck was also meant to perform at several festivals in 2020, including Williams's Something in the Water festival and Netherlands festival Down the Rabbit Hole.
 However, all the festivals were cancelled or postponed due to safety concerns over the COVID-19 pandemic.